luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 you ought to consider how frequently, at what times, and with what regularity your passive income stream requires you to be present to work.
-For example, before I outsourced customer service, I needed to check my emails at least once every two days, which, limited certain types of travel where I was without WI-FI, and lead to great stress when I couldn't get online.
+For example, before I outsourced customer service, I needed to check my emails at least once every two days, which limited certain types of travel where I was without WI-FI, and lead to great stress when I couldn't get online.